gokulnathperiasamy/AndroidTemplate/README.md

 # AndroidTemplate

 > Template project which can be used for Android development.
-Contains app module and basic project structure.

 ### Modify Below Snippet: